knguyen0/Pong-in-Unity/README.md

 * Unity's physics engine is utilised in order for the ball to bounce off of the borders and paddles correctly.

 Changing Background
-* The background smoothly transitions into another random colour.
+* The background smoothly transitions into random colours continually.